junkanai/revai/README.md

 # revai
-you can grow your Reversi AI and play game with the AI with this files.
+you can grow your Reversi AI and play game with the AI. the reversi size is 6x6.

-## How to work
-coming soon...

 ## How to use
 ### grow AI